 3 Top Models of Courageous Followership

 For most of the 20th century, organizational behavior scientists focused on the leadership-managament side of the leader-follower relationship.
-In the late 20th century, led by Robert Kelley, Ira Chaleff, and Rodger Adair, just to name a few, scholars began to turn at least some of their attention to the follower-subordinate side of organizational development equation.
+In the late 20th century (led by Robert Kelley, Ira Chaleff, and Rodger Adair, just to name a few), scholars began to turn at least some of their attention to the follower-subordinate side of the organizational development equation.
 Indeed they found that many followers were content to be followers; and yet were as committed to the short- and long-term success of their organizations as any of the top executives they worked for.
-This hub presents a few of the followership models proposed by these organizational researchers.
+This article presents a few of the followership models proposed by these organizational researchers.

 Robert Kelley's Followership Model

 Carnegie Mellon Professor Robert Kelley was the first to genuinely take up the plight of the follower-subordinate.
 First, he did so in a 1988 Harvard Business Review article, "In Praise of Followers," and then more formally in his seminal work The Power of Followership, published in 1992.
 Through his research, Kelley observed two general dimensions of followership including (a) the degree to which they think for themselves and (b) their attitudinal disposition towards the work.
 From these two dimensions, Kelley described five types of followers including:

 - Star followers